Importance of Preventive Maintenance for Industrial Generators

 These facilities rely on power around the clock to care for their patients.
 Generators can supply power to these facilities to ensure all their medical equipment like:

 The risks of generator failure during power outages not only affect products, but lives, too.
 Hospitals and care facilities can hold hundreds of people at a time.
 A sudden generator failure during a power outage can cost many lives, something that these facilities cannot afford.

-Generator preventive maintenance has many benefits and can eliminate risks for generator failure during a power outage.
+Generator preventive maintenance is important because it eliminates risk for generator failure during a power outage.
 Preventive maintenance ensures your machinery and equipment are working properly and efficiently and can even extend their life spans.
 Preventive maintenance can also keep your operations running smoothly by ensuring your equipment is working properly before you even need it.

 To name a few ways how generator preventive maintenance can reduce risk, it can:

 Identify potential issues before they occur: Wear and tear happen on all sorts of equipment, even your generators.
 With preventive care for generators, you can find errors or faulty equipment before you need to rely on it during an outage.
 Potential problems could be that your generators are not strong enough to supply the amount of energy needed to your facility because they are incorrect sizes and take on too much load.
 They may need new oil or new fuel filters to run properly.
 Your wires may need to be tightened or replaced if they have become corroded.
 Preventive maintenance ensures the fuel supply is sufficient so the generator has fuel to burn when it needs it.
 Neglecting these potential issues may result in a failure.